With a bearish marubozu, it means the price closed at the period low. With a bullish candle the price closes at the period high.

 This can mean that the bullish sentiment started to decline and by the time of the close, the market was losing some upwards drive.
 This results in a retracement and it’s this retracement that produces an upper shadow line on the candlestick.

 With a bearish opening marubozu it is merely the opposite picture.
+These patterns are similar in appearance to belt holds.

 In practice a closing is of more interest than an opening because it tells us about the price activity at a later point; the time of the close.